P-371/ASDML/SPEC.md

 # Language Specification #

-⚠️ This repo is WIP and subject to changes

 The examples are written in a hybrid C#-JavaScript-like language.
 All members are public.

 ## Keywords ##